nabbisen/sui-id/docs/operators.md

 ## Further reading

+- [`docs/deployment.md`](deployment.md) is a chronological install
+  walkthrough — useful when setting sui-id up for the first time on a new host.
 - [`docs/threat-model.md`](threat-model.md) describes what sui-id defends
   against, what it does not, and what assumptions an operator must uphold for the design to work.